North Credit/Student Success

 6. Refugee Status

-2. Photo identification - Canadian Passport, Driver's Licence, Health Card
+2. Photo identification - Canadian Passport, Driver's License, Health Card

 If you were born outside of Canada, we will require your place of birth and the date of your landing in Canada for registration.
 All ID must be in the same name.
 If you have changed your name you must provide legal proof of the name change.